 Palm Sunday (Niedziela Palmowa) is a Christian tradition commemorating Jesus Christ's passage to Jerusalem.
 Twigs and branches are painted, adorned with flowers and ribbons, and blessed by priests during religious processions.
 After Palm Sunday, Holy Week kicks off.
 Maundy Thursday, Good Friday, Holy Saturday are well observed in customary manners.
 Easter Sunday celebrates the resurrection of Christ.
-Churches hold Holy Masses throughout the day, feasts and offering of baskets filled with traditional symbolic foods are practiced.
-Lamb, as symbol of Christ; Meat, as traditional Polish delicacy; Salt, which prevents food turning sour, as the Passion of Christ; Bread, the most important of all, symbolizing Corpus Christi; and finally the Egg, painted in colorful designs, for abundance in life, love, fertility and strength.
+Churches hold Holy Masses throughout the day, and people offer baskets filled with traditional symbolic foods for worship.
+Lamb, as a symbol of Christ; Meat, as traditional Polish delicacy; Salt, which prevents food turning sour, as the Passion of Christ; Bread, the most important of all, symbolising Corpus Christi; and finally the Egg, painted in colourful designs, for abundance in life, love, fertility and strength.

 Month: March / April

 Warsaw Ghetto Uprising

 Each year, a touching ceremony occurs every April 19th when hundreds of people bring flowers to the Warsaw Ghetto Heroes Monument and the Umschlagplatz Monument.
 Flowers symbolise the fight of insurgents against Nazi soldiers in 1943 when Nazi troops captured 400,000 Jews and placed them in a ghetto which they set up in Warsaw.
 Over hundreds and thousands died during the war.
 Some burnt alive, while some insurgent leaders committed suicide.

 Mozart Festival ( visit site )